 Preserving Your Brakes

 While extreme heat is a contributing factor to brake wear, it is not the largest.
-Simply put, the largest factor that will cause brakes to wear out is overuse.
+Simply put, the largest factor that will cause ABS and conventional brakes to wear out is overuse.
 The more you use your brakes, the sooner they will wear out.
 This means that if you adjust your driving habits to reduce hard or frequent braking, then you’ll be able to help extend the life of your brakes.

 Some people “ride their brakes,” meaning that they leave their foot to rest on the brake pedal when it is not on the accelerator.
 Another tip is to coast along when you’re getting off the freeway or are on a straight stretch of the road.
 Rather than hitting the gas and then the brakes, you can simply slow down gradually.
 You can also remove unnecessary weight from your car; cleaning out your trunk can improve both brake life and fuel economy due to minimizing the load your car is carrying.
 On many vehicles, the rear brakes are automatically adjusted when the parking brake is applied.
 Because Phoenix is a very flat city, meaning we do not have a lot of steep inclines in which to park on, you are rarely required to apply your parking brake.
 It is good to do it on occasion, however, to aid in the extension of the life of your brakes.

 Finally, be sure that you keep your brakes properly maintained with scheduled maintenance services.
-Get them checked every 10,000 miles, or whenever you start to notice a change in performance.
+Get your brakes checked every 10,000 miles, or whenever you start to notice a change in performance.
 At Sun Devil Auto, we ARE the brake experts!
 If you are concerned about the condition of your brakes, stop in for an inspection today.
 Of course, with each regularly scheduled maintenance service, such as an oil change, we perform a brake inspection on your vehicle.
 That’s a service you can trust!